vahidAK/NanoMethPhase/README.md

                         bam2bis output format.
 Fasta file must be already indexed using samtools faidx.
   --methylcallfile METHYLCALLFILE, -mc METHYLCALLFILE
-                        If you want to phase methyl call file (methycall output format) to also calculate methylation frequency for each haplotype give the path to the bgziped methylation call file from methyl_call_processor
+                        If you have selected methylcall or bam2bis output format to phase methylation or make mock bisulfite bams, give the path to the bgziped and indexed methylation call file from methyl_call_processor
                         Module.

-optional arguments:
+General optional arguments:
-  --per_read PER_READ, -pr PER_READ
-                        If it is your second try and you have per read info file from the first try you can specify the per-read file to make the process faster.
-This also enables you to try different threshols of options (-mv, -mbq, mq, -hr, -abq), include exclude indels, include/exclude
-                        supp reads.
   -h, --help            show this help message and exit --outformat OUTFORMAT, -of OUTFORMAT
                         What type of output you want (bam,bam2bis,methylcall).